evilC/TapHoldManager/README.md

 `thm := new TapHoldManager()`
 `thm := new TapHoldManager(100, 200, 1, "$*")`

-When specifying parameters, you can use `-1` to leave that parameter at it's default.
+When specifying parameters, you can omit the parameter (or use `-1`) to leave that parameter at it's default.
-For example, if you only wish to alter the `prefix` (3rd) parameter, you could omit (Or pass `-1`) the first three parameters.
+For example, if you only wish to alter the `prefix` (3rd) parameter, you could do:
 `thm := new TapHoldManager(-1, -1, -1, "$*")`
 Or
 `thm := new TapHoldManager(,,, "$*")`